MaterializeInc/materialize/doc/user/content/sql/subscribe.md

 the rows as a series of inserts, updates and deletes within each distinct timestamp.

+The output columns are reordered so that all the key columns come before the value columns.

 * Using this modifier, the output rows will have the following
 structure: